Isometric (static contraction)

 10 repetitions then HOLD at peak contraction for 10 seconds then aim for another 10 repetitions.
 You won’t get to 10 but will get to 7, 8 or 9.
 When you get to 10 it is time to implement progressive overload for the next session and increase the weight.
 Two or three sets of this seem to do the trick.
 50-60 reps is mentioned as a good volume for muscular size to a body part in scientific literature (Wernbom, Auguestsson and Thomee 2007).

 Outside of IsoTUT, I find the one set to failure approach works well with considerable “warm up” sets.
 This one set is then recorded and every attempt is made to improve on that within the 6-12 rep range.
 One attempt you may get 10 repetitions.
 The next attempt go for 12.
 Then increase the weight by 5kgs or 10lbs and get 10 repetitions.
 Repeat.
 Ad inifintum.
 At least 72 hours between exercise selection seemed to operate well for me.
 Adjustments are made according to improvements or lack thereof.
-Similiar workouts where done by the great Mike Mentzer and Dorian Yates.
+Similar workouts where done by the great Mike Mentzer and Dorian Yates.
+Although stay wary of simply attempting to replicate others, Colakoglu et. al. (2005) is a good example of why to avoid this.
+In this study, they found genetic variant correlations, in strength gains, using different training styles, among 99 Caucasian males, one such example where genetics can play a role in what suits your body.
+In turn, indicative of how intricate the individual apotheosis of the physical can become, whereby one engages with various training and nutritional styles, finding what works for them, relentlessly pursuing this with conscientiousness in mind, in search of inner gold (peak performance).

 volume and mode of strength training on whole muscle cross-sectional area in